 My answer is, “it depends”.
-While all people enjoy being recognized, they don’t enjoy being recognized in the same way.
+While most people enjoy being recognized, they don’t enjoy being recognized in the same way.
 So, for some people, the recognition with all the hoopla at the monthly employee customer service awards is just fine.
 For others, they’d rather have a root canal than have everybody looking at them.

 Here’s the thing about recognition: the people giving it have good intentions, but if they don’t know at least a little bit about the recognition recipient, the praise may fall far short of the positive benefits they’d hope for.
 That’s why we sometimes feel our tokens of appreciation aren’t, well, appreciated.

 You might be thinking, “What?!
-You want me to be an armchair psychologist just so I can say ‘thank you’ to a co-worker?”
-No, you don’t need to be a shrink; you just need to reflect a bit before you say “thanks”.
+You want me to be an armchair psychologist just so I can say ‘thank you’ to a coworker?”
+No, you don’t need to be a shrink; you just need to reflect a bit before you say “thanks.”
 People tend to prefer recognition that falls into one of four categories:

 Social.
 For this person, enthusiasm is very important.
 And if the praise can be done in public, all the better!
 People with this recognition preference are natural networkers— public recognition helps them feel connected to those who know them.

 Low-Key.
 Some people just don’t want to have a fuss made over them.
 They appreciate recognition as much as the next person, but it needs to be calm and most importantly sincere.
-People who prefer this type of recognition can spot a phony a mile away.
+People who prefer this type of recognition can spot phony praise a mile away.